 Of course, you can use fresh tortellini from the deli counter.
 They work beautifully with this dish.

-In this dish, I also use parmesan cheese, which is a great counter-balance to the mascarpone and offers it a burst of added flavor.
+I also use parmesan cheese in this dish, which is a great counter-balance to the mascarpone soft taste and offers it a burst of added flavor.

-However, grated over the top at serving time, it is a lot more pleasant.
+However, grated over the top at serving time, it is much more pleasant.

 You can substitute the tortellini with fettuccine or linguini pasta.

 If you enjoyed this mascarpone cheese recipe, check out these flavorful recipes :

 Meanwhile, in a medium-size skillet, melt the butter and add the canned peas.
 Season with salt and pepper and cook until warm.
 If using frozen peas, cook a bit longer.
 They need to be soft but not mushy.

 Once the tortellini are cooked and drained, return them to the cooking pan and add the peas and mascarpone.
 Mix and fold the pasta with the sauce to soften it.

 Visit my Amazon Storefront for my selection of favorite kitchen essentials.
 I only recommend equipment that I use and love.